top of page

 Matins Lessons

 Traditional Matins include a trio of lessons at the end of each Nocturn, and many days in the pre-1955 calendar have three Nocturns.
 In such cases, the first trio is a seasonal Scripture reading, the second is a exposition on the feast day, and the last is a sermon or homily from a Church Father.
-You could visit Divinum Officium (choose "Divino Afflatu - 1954" and "Matutinum") for instant access to these readings, or if you prefer a more static approach then you could consult this English translation of the Roman Breviary.
+You could visit Divinum Officium (choose "Divino Afflatu - 1954" and "Matutinum") for instant access to these readings; a helpful daily feed of this is available on Substack.
+If you prefer a more static approach then you could consult this English translation of the Roman Breviary.

 Roman Martyrology